A Center of Excellence (CoE) is a vital component of any organization who wants to realize digital transformation across their business.

 In the context of process management and automation, concentrating these expertise and resources in a Center of Excellence framework means that when you scale-up production you can realize economies of scale, with a decreased turnaround time for generating additional workflows and reduced costs in production.

 COVID-19 has compressed corporate budgets, reduced the workforce, and disrupted company processes worldwide.
 Many organizations now face the challenge of adapting to a new normal or suffering adverse economic effects.
 So, A Center of Excellence is an excellent way to ensure alignment around a common purpose.

-Find out more in our upcoming webinar, on June 24th,
+Find out more in our on-demand webinar

 6 Critical Questions to Ask Before Establishing Your Center of Excellence.

 One Bizagi customer, a global consumer goods manufacturer, presented the following six steps at Bizagi’s global conference, Catalyst 19.
 They shared how they created their own CoE, internally dubbed as their “Process Factory”, in keeping with their manufacturing roots.

 From defining clear design principles, through to how to continuously improve processes, here are six steps to help you establish your own CoE.

 STEP 1: Define clear design principles and best practices